cavcrosby/jenkins-packerbuilds/README.md

 Same recommendation as above, if you intend to use the job as currently implemented or want to use these repos, I'd suggest forking these as well.

 - https://github.com/reap2sow1/os-build-confs
-  - Holds kickstart/preseeds, these files allow fully automatic installations for Unix-like operating systems.
+  - Holds kickstart/preseeds, these files allow fully automatic installations for some Linux operating systems.
   - https://en.wikipedia.org/wiki/Kickstart_(Linux)
   - https://en.wikipedia.org/wiki/Preseed
 - https://github.com/reap2sow1/packer-build-templates